ruihuili/MetaCC/README.md

-# MetaCC -- A Channel Coding Benchmark for Meta-Learning
+# MetaCC: A Channel Coding Benchmark for Meta-Learning

 This repository provides a benchmarking framework using the channel coding application.
 We build the codebase based upon learn2learn library.